27 Unmissable Things to Do in Oaxaca City Mexico – A Travel Guide

 In summer, residents are busy with sports and dancing.
 The festivals of Mole, Tejate (local drink), Tamal, and Mezcal proudly display the diversity of gastronomy and flavors.

-How many days do I need in Oaxaca?
+How Many Days Do I Need in Oaxaca?

-Unmissable things to do in Oaxaca
+Unmissable Things to Do in Oaxaca Mexico

-1. Walk Walk Walk (and visit the tourism office)
+1. Walk Walk Walk (And Visit the Tourism Office)

 Honestly, I am a bit old school and love paper.
 Every time I am in a new place, I grab a map, figure out how far the “safe area” is to roam, and then I just go.